yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 /!\ It is important to set an IP address rather than use the default asterisk.
 If you use an asterisk, the peer may propose it's own address, which could cause a routing loop.
 This results in very large transmit counters on ''ifconfig ppp0'' and a badly performing router, as it spends all it's time trying to move packets through the loop.

-== Test Connection ==
+== Configure Firewall ==

-/!\ By default the firewall rules of OpenWRT will not allow your client to connect.
-To allow connections to the router using PPTP port 1723 go into your /etc/firewall.user file and add the following:
+For your security !OpenWrt will accept connection from a client on the LAN or wireless interfaces, but not on the WAN interface.
+If your client is to connect on the WAN interface, edit the ''/etc/firewall.user'' file and add the following:
 {{{
 ### Allow PPTP control connections from WAN
-iptables -t nat -A prerouting_rule -i $WAN -p tcp --dport 1723 -j ACCEPT iptables        -A input_rule      -i $WAN -p tcp --dport 1723 -j ACCEPT
+iptables -t nat -A prerouting_rule -i $WAN -p tcp --dport 1723 -j ACCEPT iptables        -A input_rule      -i $WAN -p tcp --dport 1723 -j ACCEPT}}}

-}}}
+## FIXME: add what to do to make these rules active, reboot or ifdown/ifup wan?

+== Test Connection ==

 Tell a client to connect to the PPTP server, using the username and password you set in ''chap-secrets''.